adrisan0/house/README.md

 The estimator now applies a dynamic inflation model when projecting property prices.
-Inflation starts at the chosen scenario rate and gradually decreases after five years toward a long‑term floor of 2%.
+Inflation starts at the chosen scenario rate and gradually decreases after five years toward a long‑term floor.
+The floor can now be customized via an "Inflation floor" input in the interface.

 ## Professional Tools & Libraries